kevintruong/til/Synchronization/Synchronization,-Part-9:-Synchronization-Across-Processes.md

 ## Okay, so when would I use this?

-* You don't have to worry about arbitrary memory addresses becoming race condition candidates.
+-You don't have to worry about arbitrary memory addresses becoming race condition candidates.
 This means that only areas that you specifically `mmap` or outside system resources like files are ever in danger.
-* You get the nice isolation of a processes so if one process fails the system can maintain intact
-* When you have a lot of threads, creating a process might ease the system load
+-You get the nice isolation of a processes so if one process fails the system can maintain intact -When you have a lot of threads, creating a process might ease the system load

 ## Do I need to memorize the specifics?